 Thetford Forest Activities

 Do you want to do activities in Thetford Forest but you don’t want to remortgage the house to pay for Centre Parcs?
 The good news is there are other options for visiting Thetford forest.
 Our favourite places for walks in Thetford forest are High Lodge and Brandon Country Park.
 These parks have plenty of Thetford forest activities to do with kids and without.
+The Gruffalo Trail at High Lodge, Thetford forest remains a popular activity for kids of all ages.
 Read on for more information.